nextgis/dhi/smoothing/README.md

 ```

 #### Chunk creation
-You  can create chuncks manually or you can use script create_mapset.py:
+You  can create chuncks manually or you can use script create_mapset.py (run GRASS first):

 ```
-python create_mapsets.py -d cols=1000 rows=1000
+python dhi/smoothing/create_mapsets.py -d cols=1000 rows=1000
 ```
 MAPSETs with size 1000x1000 pixels will be created.
 The mapsets covers default PERMANENT region.
 The names of the mapsets
 are consctucted by the rule: 'PREFIX_rowNumber_colNumber'; PREFIX is fixed string and it equals to 'node_'.